 Lazy Load - Lazy loading of images has been part of WordPress core since version 5.5.
 Additional lazy loading plugins should not be required with Trellis.

 Rest API - Rest API is used by not only Trellis, but our Create plug-in as well.
-There are several plugins out there that disable Rest API, so this is something to look for during installation.
-This setting is typically found in other optimization/minification plugins, but definitely something to keep an eye out for in standalone plugins as well.
+There are plugins out there that disable Rest API, so this is something to look for during installation.

 Known conflicts within plug-ins:

-Below are a list of plugins that have direct conflicts with Trellis and should be deactivated or settings changed during the Trellis installation process.
+Below is a list of plugins that have direct conflicts with Trellis and should be deactivated or settings changed during the Trellis installation process.